SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

-# Tips & Examples with the Rancher CLI & Docker CLI
+# CLI Tips & Examples

 The Rancher CLI is used to manage your Rancher applications.
-The CLI is available on Cori & Edison to allow NERSC users to manage their containers, and will soon be available on Genepool.
+The CLI is available on Cori & Edison to allow NERSC users to manage their containers, and will soon be available on Denovo.

 More information on the Rancher CLI can be found at [Rancher Command Line Interface (CLI)](http://rancher.com/docs/rancher/v1.6/en/cli/) on [rancher.com](http://rancher.com).

+The Docker CLI is not used to manage your services in Spin, as it is not possible for Docker to provide a secure, multi-user container enviornment suitable for NERSC.
+The Docker CLI is used to manage containers on your laptop.

 !!! note
     NERSC provides a modified version of the Rancher CLI, and not all commands shown in the Rancher documentation are available to NERSC users.

 ## Practices to avoid